Receiving

 If you are operating phone, or CW using your key and with no wish for computer assistance, you will not be interested in the receiving and transmitting panels.
 So it is worth mentioning at this point that the small button with an up-arrow at the far right of the status bar at the foot of the window can be used to shrink the window and hide these panels.
 When the up arrow is shown, a click of the button hides first the receive and then the transmit panels.
 The button caption then becomes a down arrow which can be used to open up the window again.

-The Receiving panel is used to display decoded RTTY, PSK or Morse text which has been received via the serial port from the K3 (when this is supported) or decoded using the internal sound card decoding software.
-It cannot display text decoded in an external sound card decoder such as Fldigi.
+The Receiving panel is used to display decoded PSK31, RTTY or Morse text which has been received via the serial port from the K3 (when this is supported) or decoded using the internal sound card decoding software.

 When you double-click a word, KComm tries to work out what sort of information the word you clicked on is, and enters it into the correct field.
 It can distinguish a callsign, report or QTH locator from other text.
 The first word containing purely alphabetics will be assumed to be the name, the next the QTH.